 List of devices attached 0701352d251c75ab device6.
-A permission request may appear on the Android device, asking for authorization for the USB debugging connected computer.
-Accept it with "Always allow from this computer" checked.
+A permission request dialog "Allow USB debugging?" may appear on the Android device, asking for authorization for the USB debugging connected computer.
+Please accept it.

-7. For different features, you need to run slight different command (without quotes) in the shell/terminal/command-prompt to grant the corresponding permission:
+7. For different features, you need to run slightly different commands (without quotes) in the shell/terminal/command-prompt to grant the corresponding permission: